Program Income on Sponsored ProgramsSPA-11-011

 Regulations of the awarding agency or the terms and conditions of the award should be reviewed for any specific language regarding Program Income for the project.
 Unless otherwise required by the awarding agency, recipients shall have no obligation to report Program Income earned after the end of the project period.

 ORA has long held a practice of setting up separate accounts to track program income.
-In order to further delineate program income accounts for the annual A-133 audit process, program income accounts will now be set up in the 55 account series, sharing the same last 5 digits as the main grant account.
+In order to further delineate program income accounts for the annual Federal Single Audit audit process, program income accounts will now be set up in the 55 account series, sharing the same last 5 digits as the main grant account.
 The account title will list the federal sponsoring agency, the grant number and the word “Income”.
-The ORA account administrator will link the income account to the main account in the Financial Information System for financial reporting purposes.
+The ORA account administrator will link the income account to the main account in the University Financial System for financial reporting purposes.
 Departments should detail the earned and expended program income on the appropriate forms for the non-competing continuation request.

 Awards under NIH Expanded Authorities are given the following additional requirements: